SanPen/GridCal/doc/rst_source/theory/topology_processing.rst

 5. Reassemble the results to match the circuit

 Steps 2 ~ 5 are only necessary for those simulations that rely on equality constraints such as the power flow.
-Simulations dealing with overdetermined systems like the optimization ones, do not need to handle islands separately.
+Simulations that create overdetermined linear systems like the optimization ones, do not need to handle islands separately.

 In performing the topology processing steps, we only need one special function: the islands search.